Australia’s Hazard(ous) Frigate Upgrades

 - The Courier-Mail (Jan 1/08) – Navy Ships Unfit For War

-- Lockheed Martin (Sept 25/07) – Lockheed Martin Awarded $20.6 Million For Fire Control System Upgrade To Support Enhanced Missile Australian Navy Frigate. this would give them SM-2 missile capability.
+- Lockheed Martin (Sept 25/07) – Lockheed Martin Awarded $20.6 Million For Fire Control System Upgrade To Support Enhanced Missile Australian Navy Frigate.
+To give them SM-2 missile capability.

 - Australian DoD (Annual Report 2004/05) – Approved Major Capital Equipment Projects: SEA 1390 Ph 2 FFG Upgrade Implementation.
 It isn’t going well.